Unfortunately, starter kit sales do more harm than good.

 Set the prices of your required starter kit with consideration for the appropriate barrier to entry for your income opportunity.
 Most direct selling companies generally charge between $0 and $200 for the required starter kit or enrollment fee.

-We don’t recommend charging $0, because while it will very easy to recruit when it costs nothing, people who pay nothing generally do nothing.
+We don’t recommend charging $0, because while it will be very easy to recruit when it costs nothing, people who pay nothing generally do nothing.
 It’s important to have “skin in the game.”

 Instead of putting your starter kits on sale, add an additional item free during those months when you would otherwise put your kits on sale.
-To prevent your reps from a dependency on starter kit promotions to motivate recruiting, we recommend no more than two such starter kit promotions per year.
+To prevent your reps from having a dependency on starter kit promotions to motivate recruiting, we recommend no more than two such starter kit promotions per year.

 Treat your starter kits with the same care as your primary products.
 We say starter kits are your secondary products.
 Product development applies to starter kits, too.

 We also provide:

 For technology needs, Sylvina performs MLM software consulting services, including